szlll/szlll.github.io/_pages/about.md

 Awards
 ======
-* National Scholarship of China (The highest scholarship for graduates), 2020-2021
+* National Scholarship of China (The highest scholarship for graduate students), 2020-2021
+* Pacemaker to Merit Student (The highest honor for graduate students), 2020-2021

 Contact